What Are Mobile Rich Media Ads Anyway?

-Spin forward 20-odd years and the digital marketing landscape has shifted rather.
-People view banner ads with contempt and suspicion – 54% of user don’t click on banner ads because they’re suspicious of them.
+Spin forward 20-odd years, and the digital marketing landscape has shifted a lot.
+People view banner ads with contempt and suspicion – 54% of users don’t click on banner ads because they’re suspicious of them.

 Nowadays, advertisers can expect to see a CTR nearer 0.11% for standard desktop banners.
-These banners are essentially the same as the ads we first saw, 20-odd years ago.
+These banners are essentially the same as the ads we first saw 20-plus years ago.

-So, yeah.
-If you’re into digital marketing, looking at desktop CTR figures alone can make for some pretty depressing reading.
+So, if you’re into digital marketing, looking at desktop CTR figures alone can make for some pretty depressing reading.

-Users have become fed up with standard banners then suddenly they’re presented, maybe, a video or perhaps they’re able to interact with it in someway.
-This positive first response encouraged marketers, driving rapid growth in mobile rich media ad usage – with much of it being centered around video.
+Users have become fed up with standard banners; then suddenly, they’re presented, maybe, a video or perhaps an ad they’re able to interact with.
+This positive first response encouraged marketers, driving rapid growth in mobile rich media ad usage – much of it centred around video.

 Why Are Mobile Rich Media Ads Better?